dotlang/language/Implementation.md

 - Compiler should be able to get heap size needed to create instances of any class, and offset of each of their members.
 - Also compiler should know name and index of parameters of all methods.
 So when call by parameter name is used, it can translate the code to a normal call.
 - Rutime system should keep track of type of each reference.
 Because only at runtime we know to which method should `obj.method1` be resolved (if `obj` is of interface type).
+- All method calls can be mapped at implementations at compile time except empty methods.
+These are like virtual methods in C++ and will be dispatched at runtime.
+For example we may have an interface `A` and a method like `int func(A data)` which calls some methods on `data` argument.
+These method calls cannot be determined at compile time.
+They will be mapped at runtime.
+So at runtime we have to maintain a table (per variable) of function name and pointers which determine which method to call.